CoelAllen/CoelAllen/README.md

 ### Hi there 👋

 My name is Coel Allen.
 I am currently a freelance developer working on several projects.
-My background is extremely varied.
-I have worked in grocery stores and restaurants, been a security guard and a USPS mail handler.
-Puzzles and problems solving interest me greatly and the dev world seemed like a perfect fit.
+Getting here was wuite a journey and I followed an extremely varied career path.
+I have worked in grocery stores and restaurants, been a security guard and a USPS mail handler, I've made coffee and weighed bolts at a hardware manufacturer.
+But none of these fields quite scratched that itch.

+I spent the last 8 years in restaurant management and running a spirits distributor.
+Making menus, updating websites and running spreadsheets made me I fall in love with the tech-side of those industries.
+A friend recommended software development, combining my passions for technology and creative problem solving.

+Puzzles and logic problems interest me greatly, so the dev world seemed like a perfect fit.
 I love seeing into the machinery of a system and learning why it does what it does.

-After 8 years of restaurant management and running a spirits distributor, I fell in love with the tech-side of those industries.
-This led to me to software development, combining my passions for technology and creative problem solving.
+Contact me below and let's get cracking!

 + 💾 **Tech Stacks:** Javascript(Vue.js and currently learning React), C#, .Net Core, MySQL, Node.js, Mongo.db, CSS/Bootstrap, HTML & more.